 Although I was born in France, I’ve been lucky to have been exposed to the English language almost since birth, so I don’t mind speaking it.
 In fact, English serves me well, personally.
 However, not everyone is as lucky as I am.

 Let’s face it: English is incredibly hard to learn, read, write and speak for a large portion of the world’s human beings.
 It’s not even easy for natives!

-Pronunciation of English sounds is very challenging for a large portion of non native English speakers (ever heard a French or a Chinese person struggling to speak English and getting the sounds right?).
-Many speakers of other languages can’t make the difference between some English sounds, especially the vowels, for instance “sheet” and another word which I will let you guess. 💩 And another one is “peace”.
+Pronunciation of English sounds is very challenging for a large portion of non-native English speakers (ever heard a French or a Chinese person struggling to speak English and get the sounds right?).
+Many speakers of other languages can’t make the difference between some English sounds, especially the vowels, for instance, “sheet” and another word which I will let you guess. 💩 And another one is “peace”.
 Yes, you got that one right too.

 So, how do you expect people to pronounce things correctly when they can’t even hear and make a difference between the different sounds?

 Besides, pronunciation rules of written text are incredibly complex, to the point where if you don’t know some words, you wouldn’t know how to pronounce them.
 Think for instance of “thoroughly” and “through”, or the word “choir”.
 In this regard, the absence of strict rules about syllable emphasis makes it extremely challenging for non-natives.
 It’s “alias” but “akin”, it’s “misnomer” but “mischievous”.
 And even a similarly stressed syllable doesn’t guarantee the same pronunciation: the stressed “a” of “alias” (/ˈeɪ.li.əs/) is different from the one of “alibi” (/ˈæl.ə.baɪ/).
 For a learner of the language, these types of rules go on and on like this forever.
 You basically have to learn almost every single word.